How to Paint a Ceiling, Toronto Painter''s DIY Guide

 Anything 10 ft+, water-stained, or pre-1990 popcornDon't DIYQuote requiredN/AHire a pro

-My honest advice: Get a free quote from a pro before you commit either way.
-Most Toronto painters (us included) quote ceilings in person in 15 minutes for free.
-If the pro number comes in close to your DIY budget, or below it, the decision is easy.
-If it's well above and you have a free weekend, DIY makes sense.
-Either way, you're deciding with real numbers instead of a guess.
+My honest advice: Get a free quote before you commit either way.
+If the pro number comes in close to your DIY budget, the call is easy.
+If it's well above and you've got a free weekend, DIY makes sense.
+Either way you're working with real numbers.

 Get your free Toronto ceiling painting quote or call (416) 875-8706.